Joe Duttine

-Joe Duttine, sometimes credited as Jo Duttine (born 30 June 1970), is an English film, theatre and television actor.
+Joe Duttine (born Jonathan Duttine; 30 June 1970), sometimes credited as Jo Duttine, is a British film, theatre and television actor from Halifax, England.

 He currently plays Tim Metcalfe in Coronation Street.
 He is also known for his role in Shameless as Cameron Donnelly, the father of Maxine.

 Early life

-Duttine was born in Shelf, Halifax, West Riding of Yorkshire, England.
-His father, Geoffrey, is the brother of actor John Duttine.
-Joe moved to London and attended the Drama Centre London since 1999.
-He also attended Central Saint Martins College of Art and Design of the University of the Arts London where he studied Stanislavski's system of method acting alongside actors Craig Kelly and John Simm.
+Duttine was born in Halifax.
+His father, Geoffrey, is the brother of actor John Duttine, whose name prohibited his nephew ’Johnny’ using his real name and having to change it to ‘Joe’.

+Joe moved to London and has attended the Drama Centre London from 1989–1992, where he studied Stanislavski's system of method acting alongside actors Craig Kelly and John Simm.